benhylau/mesh-workshop/README.md

 ### Send test traffic with `iperf3`

-To measure network bandwidth, one host needs to run a iperf3 server:
+To measure network bandwidth, one host needs to run an iperf3 server:

 	root@bloor:~# iperf3 -s